Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Inverse design using Green's tensors

-(see, e.g., \cite{asadchyTutorialElectromagneticNonreciprocity2020}) where the additional argument $\mathbf{B}_0$ represents the external applied field.
+where the additional argument $\mathbf{B}_0$ represents the external applied field.
 Thus for Faraday media we can introduce a slightly modified version of the adjoint method based on the symmetry implied by Eq.~\eqref{FaradayAdjoint}, rather than the symmetry of reciprocity.
 Using Eq.~\eqref{FaradayAdjoint} in Eq.~\eqref{perturbationWithBornSeries} gives;

 with the corresponding boundary velocity being